iamneelesh/Deep-SARSA-On-Mountain-Cart-Environment/README.md

 3. `agent.py`: Implements the Deep SARSA agent and training algorithm
 4. `replay_memory.py`: Implements the replay buffer for experience replay
 5. `main.py`: Orchestrates the training and evaluation process
-6. `Deep_SARSA_Maze.ipynb`: Jupyter notebook containing the entire implementation and visualization
+6. `Deep_SARSA_on_Mountain_Cart.ipynb`: Jupyter notebook containing the entire implementation and visualization

 ## File Descriptions